repsorp39/Shopify/README.md

 - **Product Details**: View detailed information about each product.
 - **User Authentication**: Sign up, log in, and log out of your account.

+Demo: [https://shopify-915y.onrender.com/](https://shopify-915y.onrender.com/) ... it can take a couple of time to load if nobody visited since a while because of hosting terms.
+So wait..